 Passenger varnish on the Monon.
-Today (2003) Amtrak still uses the former Monon mainline through Dyer.
-Pictured here is the Cardinal making its final stop before Chicago.
+Today passenger service still uses the former Monon mainline through Dyer.
+Pictured here is the Amtrak Cardinal making its final stop before Chicago.

 While wandering the old Monon, a chance meeting with a northbound CSX freight.
 Taken at the Sheffield Avenue crossing, north of Dyer.
 It marked the first time while doing any photographing of the former Monon that I had ever seen any trains.